What Kodak could teach public media

 In any case, thanks to Howard Weaver for blogging the video, but also blogging some great comments collected at a conference panel with Kodak, P&G and Owens-Corning executives.
 Weaver’s quick write-up is well worth a visit, especially for the killer quotes provided by the execs.

-One Response to “What Kodak could teach public media”
+One thought on “What Kodak could teach public media”